Fighting The Winter Blues?

 I would go further to say that, the medicalisation of mental health problems can be unhelpful.
 With an understanding of natural supplements, self-reflection and sometimes psychotherapy, anti-depressants can be avoided.
 By using EFAs, serotonin supplementation and other metabolic aids, you can avoid taking pharmaceutical drugs which have side-effects and are not necessarily effective.
 Contact [email protected] for more information on supplements; Peter is writing a very helpful book that should be available in 2012.

 Life changes fast, Life changes in the instant – reflections on the process of Bereavement

 Please click on the PDF icon to the right to download this article.

 Collecting our thoughts after a bereavement is like running after butterflies.

-And memories don’t seem to coalesce into any order: they proceed aimlessly, and often obsessively, in denial; something has happened that can never be remembered as in most other representations of an event, a state of mind or mood we have helpful resources to process a situation.
+And memories don’t seem to coalesce in any order: they proceed aimlessly, and often obsessively, in denial; something has happened that can never be remembered, as in most other representations of an event, a state of mind or mood, we have helpful resources to process a situation.
 Our cognitive capacity fails to encompass the reality that is beyond ourself.
 The problem solving mind is useless but grinds on in a ridiculous category error.

 Who do we turn to for the nourishment provided by that particular relationship?
 Almost immediately, the bereaved is occupied with a search.
 Denial, the first stage in Kubler Ross’s Five Stages of Grief, leads to this impulse to immediately replace the sense of fulfilment that came from the relationship which is now gone.
 Dreams that do not, through the drama imagined, quite reach their aim, may reveal however, what is needed so urgently and show us that denial can never be completely successful.